 - TAG Identity (TAG ID): This field indicates the TAG Identity of the addressed TAG.
-The TAG containing the SpCell has the TAG Identity 0.
+The TAG with the Identity 0 contains the SpCell.
 The length of the field is 2 bits;

 - Timing Advance Command: This field indicates the index value TA (0, 1, 2… 63) used to control the amount of timing adjustment that MAC entity has to apply (as specified in TS 38.213 [6]).
 The length of the field is 6 bits.